-In today’s world, where does growth hacking stand for companies?
+In today’s world, where does SaaS growth hacking stand for companies?

-In technological sectors, the rate of change has accelerated exponentially.
-As a result, what we once thought of as sure-fire growth hacking tactics is now a thing of the past.
+In technological sectors, the rate of change has accelerated exponentially and provides lifetime value.
+As a result, what we once thought of as the best saas growth hacker tactics is now a thing of the past.

 At the absolute least, the 2019 growth-hacking tactics may provide you with the competitive advantage you require to increase your revenue.
 They’re still dependable and provide solid foundations.
 The growth benchmarks must change to 80-85%.